BartekCK/turbo-boilerplate/README.md

 - `@apps/express-api`: This is an Express.js application.
 It also includes a shared folder, which can be imported and used in other parts of your project.
 - `@apps/nest-api`: This is a Nest.js application, which also uses shared data transfer objects (DTOs) from the Express API application.

+## Libs

+The repository also includes a `libs` folder, which contains shared libraries that can be used across different parts of your project.
+The main difference between packages and libs is that libs have to be transpiled before they can be used, while packages can be used directly.
+Packages are typically used for configuration and shared settings, while libs are used for shared code.
+- `@libs/uuid`: This is a library that generates a random UUID v4.

 ## Key Features

 - **Monorepo setup:** The repository utilizes the monorepo setup, offering an organized structure for your applications and shared code.
 It helps to centralize the configuration and ensure consistency across multiple packages.